Ty205/TyLib/README.md

 # TyLib
-JavaScrpit library of small but useful functions
+JavaScript library of small but useful functions.